6 minute read time

 RBS International’s head of Institutional Banking in London, Neil Walker, and head of Institutional Banking in Luxembourg, Ian Harcourt, share their views on how the funds management industry will evolve in the year – and decade – ahead.

 This year, 2020, marks the beginning of a new decade, one that is likely to feature an intensification of many of the economic and social trends of recent years.
-From tech-driven disruption and major demographic shifts to growing scrutiny over corporate governance and significant changes in consumer behavior, the 2020s will present the funds industry with both familiar and new challenges.
+From tech-driven disruption and major demographic shifts to growing scrutiny over corporate governance and significant changes in consumer behaviour, the 2020s will present the funds industry with both familiar and new challenges.